Gilbert Chagoury: Diplomacy and politics

 He served as an Ambassador and Adviser to governments in Africa and the Americas.
 He has also served as Ambassador to the Vatican for St. Lucia, economic adviser to President Mathieu Kérékou of Benin, and ambassador to UNESCO.

 Chagoury was a close associate of Nigerian dictator, General Sani Abacha, who helped his business interests in the country.
 After Abacha died in 1998, Chagoury returned an estimated $300 million to the Nigerian government to secure his indemnity from possible criminal charges.

-Chagoury has been a supporter of Bill and Hillary Clinton since the 1990s.
-He has funded their election campaigns and is a major donor to the Clinton Foundation.
+Chagoury is a major donor to the Clinton Foundation.

 In 2010, the U.S. Department of Homeland Security apologized to Chagoury after detaining him at Teterboro Airport for over four hours because of inclusion on a no-fly list.

 In 2018, the Lebanese-Nigerian billionaire and two of his associates agreed to resolve a federal investigation that they conspired to violate federal election laws by scheming to make illegal campaign contributions to U.S. presidential and congressional candidates, including Nebraska representative Jeff Fortenberry.
-Fortenberry was eventually convicted of lying to federal officials about these contributions and announced his resignation effective March 31, 2022.
+Fortenberry was eventually convicted of lying to federal officials about these contributions and announced his resignation effective 31 March 2022.